 The UPEC classification, united with the QB mark, enables any specifier, project owner or private individual to determine the product fitting the use of the premises where it will be laid.

-The different types of premises are grouped into eight categories corresponding to varying degrees of harshness of use:
+The different types of premises are grouped into eleven categories corresponding to varying degrees of harshness of use:

 Each type of premises is assigned a classification according to the use.
 This ranking centres around four concepts: